yesodweb/yesodweb.com-content/blog/2013/09/folding-lines-conduit.md

 Gabriel's `FreeT` trick is interesting, and certainly clever.
 Given the constraints of pipes, it seems like a good solution to the problem.
-However, let's not convince a constrained good solution with the ideal solution.
+However, let's not confuse a constrained good solution with the ideal solution.
 In my opinion, being able to reuse commonly used abstractions is far preferable to needing to invent lots of clever hacks.